divykj/thefuck-wiki/Installation.md

 # Ubuntu

-:exclamation: Do not use `sudo easy_install pip`, it not working on Ubuntu.
+:exclamation: Do not use `sudo easy_install pip`, it does not work on Ubuntu.

 ```bash
 sudo apt-get install python-pip python-dev